openhab/org.openhab.binding.zwave/doc/zwaveme/wallcs_0_0.md

 ### Parameter 25: Blocks wakeup even when wakeup interval is set

 Blocks wakeup even when wakeup interval is set
-If the device wakes up and there is no controller nearby, several unsuccessful communication attempts will drain battery.
+<p&gtIf the device wakes up and there is no controller nearby, several unsuccessful communication attempts will drain battery.</p&gt
 The following option values may be configured -:

 | Value  | Description |